โ€‹ โ€‹

 postpartum woman performing elevated bent knee v-taps in a diastasis recti repair workout

-How To Do Elevated Bent Knee V-Taps
+How to Do an Elevated Bent Knee V-Tap

 1. With your low back pressing firmly into the mat and your abdominal wall wrapped as tightly as possible around your core, bring your legs to a 90-degree bend.

-Modification: Drop only one leg to the outside of the mat and return to the starting position, then alternate by dropping the other leg.
-Note that the closer your knees are to your chest, the easier this ab exercise will be.
-The farther your knees are from your chest, the more intensity you’ll feel.
+Modification: Drop only 1 leg to the outside of the mat and return to the starting position, then alternate by dropping the other leg.
+The closer your knees are to your chest, the easier this ab exercise will be.
+The farther your knees are from your chest, the more intensity youโ€™ll feel.

 Targets: Deep transverse abdominal muscles (TVA), lower abs, upper abs, hips and pelvic floor.